 |

-Clinical trials for patients who are diagnosed with low and intermediate risk prostate cancer (Gleason 6 or 7).
+Clinical trials for patients who are diagnosed with intermediate risk prostate cancer (Gleason 7).
 Patients may be interested in active surveillance or making a decision to begin active treatment.

 Information